AdvanceTechMedia/AdvanceTechPodcast/content/guest/jwweatherman.md

 +++

-JW Weatherman is a Bitcoin Core contributor, software security expert and startup founder.
+JW Weatherman is a software security expert and co-founder of YetiCold.
 In his spare time, JW created Mathbot where you can learn math and programming through playing a fun game at [Mathbot.com](https://Mathbot.com), his bitcoin educational series [10 Hours of Bitcoin](http://10hoursofbitcoin.com) where you can grok bitcoin.
 He founded and contributes to [Yeti Bitcoin Cold Storage](http://YetiCold.com).